marushkevych/marushkevych.github.io/_posts/2014-01-05-testing-angular-controllers.md

 Angular controllers are functions that are called when corresponding view is loaded.
 Controllers initialize $scope that is passed to them as an argument.

 In order to test a Controller, `$scope` object should be created within unit test.
-A special `$controller` service is then used to call Controllers function.
+A special `$controller` service is then used to call Controller function.

 1. Load module with the controller